-The payment application within the Spire Payments SP family of terminals protects stored cardholder data in a secure manner.
+The payment application within the Castles Technology Vega 3000 family of terminals protects stored cardholder data in a secure manner.

-You must ensure you give the correct copy of the receipt to the cardholder (clearly marked CARD-HOLDER COPY) and retain the merchant receipts in a secure area with limited access to authorised staff.
+You must ensure you give the correct copy of the receipt to the cardholder (clearly marked CARDHOLDER COPY) and retain the merchant receipts in a secure area with limited access to authorised staff.
 The merchant receipts must be destroyed by incineration or by cross-shredding when they become obsolete.
 Your bank will advise on the period necessary for retention of receipts.

-You should perform an End of Day Banking/Settlement every day, and must settle at least once a week to purge the payment application of cardholder data.
-Your terminal may be configured to perform this process automatically every day; if you are unsure how your terminal is configured, please contact the your helpdesk.
+You should perform an End of Day Banking/Settlement every day.
+Your terminal may be configured to perform this process automatically every day; if you are unsure how your terminal is configured, please contact your helpdesk.